Dreaming381/Latios-Framework-Documentation/Calligraphics/README.md

     finding itself on the back-burner.
 A rich text editor would offer the most comfortable authoring experience, but creating one from scratch is a TON of work.
--   The Calligraphics shader does not render text edges as sharply as it should.
-    The cause of this is unknown.
-The shader is based on TextMeshPro 4.0.0-pre.2.
+-   The Calligraphics shader suffers heavily from FXAA on the camera, and you should not use this anti-aliasing method when using Calligraphics.
+    Unfortunately, FXAA is the default in URP projects.
 -   While Calligraphics represents strings internally as UTF-8, it does not handle glyph generation mechanisms for all languages correctly.
 Feel free to get involved to help support your native language.

 ## Near-Term Roadmap

+-   Diacritics
--   Commonly-used Tag support
+-   Sprites
 -   Billboards
 -   9-Slice Panels
 -   Decals
+-   Vector Graphics
+    -   3D Line Renderer
+    -   SVG Elements

 ## Not-So-Near-Term Roadmap

 -   Animation overhaul (solid-state after transition is complete)
--   Complete tag support